 Season Seven - Jeff Mauro.
 His show, Sandwich King, will "make a sandwich for every meal, and make every meal into a sandwich".
 He later got another show, $24 in 24, about eating three meals in a different city each week on a budget.

 Season Eight - Justin Warner, from Team Alton.
 His show Rebel Eats will focus on creating innovative dishes by breaking rules.
 So far, it's strangely only aired one hour-long episode (after nearly a year since he won the show) with no word on any follow-up episodes forthcoming.
+Word is that a full season is coming eventually.

 The Next Food Network Star provides examples of: